 A 58 year old man presented with an itchy, lumpy rash on upper and lower extremities following two weeks of finasteride (the active ingredient contained in Propecia) treatment for prostatism.
 The patient had no known allergies and was taking no other medications prior to the episode.
 The finasteride was discontinued and dapsone was initiated.
 The rash resolved two weeks after finasteride therapy was stopped.

-Hypersensitivity side effects including pruritus, urticaria, and swelling of the lips and face have been reported.
+Postmarketing hypersensitivity side effects including rash, pruritus, urticaria, and angioedema (including swelling of the lips, tongue, throat, and face) have been reported.

 Frequency not reported: Pruritus, urticaria, angioedema of the lips, tongue, throat, and face

 Frequency not reported: Increased hepatic enzymes